Adventure awaits - before they go, consider cholera protection

 VAXCHORA should be administered at least 10 days before potential exposure to cholera.

-Patients should consume the vaccine in a healthcare setting within 15 minutes of reconstitution.
+Recipients should consume VAXCHORA at room temperature in a healthcare setting within 4 hours of reconstitution.
+Consume VAXCHORA within

 60